-Infrastructure buffer areas (refer Overlay map - Infrastructure buffers to determine if the following requirements apply) Except where located on Figure 7.2.3.1 - Caboolture West structure plan or an approved Neighbourhood development plan, development does not involve the construction of any buildings or structures within a high voltage electricity line buffer.
-Except where located on an approved Neighbourhood development plan, development does not involve the construction of any buildings or structures within a water supply pipeline buffer. ow path (refer Overlay map - Overland flow path to determine if the following ts apply) Development for a material change of use or building work does not involve the construction of a building or structure in an Overland flow path area.
-Development for a material change of use or operational work does not impede the flow of flood waters through the premises or worsen flood flows to other premises.
+Infrastructure buffer areas (refer Overlay map - Infrastructure buffers to determine if the following requirements apply) RAD 54 53 Except where located on Figure 7.2.3.1 - Caboolture West structure plan or an approved Neighbourhood development plan, development does not involve the construction of any buildings or structures within a high voltage electricity line buffer.
+RAD 55 54 Except where located on an approved Neighbourhood development plan, development does not involve the construction of any buildings or structures within a water supply pipeline buffer.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following requirements apply) RAD 56 55 Development for a material change of use or building work does not involve the construction of a building or structure in an Overland flow path area.
+RAD 57 56 Development for a material change of use or operational work does not impede the flow of flood waters through the premises or worsen flood flows to other premises.
 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.
-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow Development for a material change of use or building work ensures that fencing in an overland flow path area is at least 50% permeable.
-Development for a material change of use or building work that involves a hazardous chemical ensures the hazardous chemicals is not located within an overland flow path area.
-Development for a material change of use or building work for a Park (57) ensures that work is provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated design.
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow RAD 58 57 Development for a material change of use or building work ensures that fencing in an overland flow path area is at least 50% permeable.
+RAD 59 58 Development for a material change of use or building work that involves a hazardous chemical ensures the hazardous chemicals is not located within an overland flow path area.
+RAD 60 59 Development for a material change of use or building work for a Park (57) ensures that work is provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated design.